Ayoush/commit-history-modifier/README.md

 # cOMMIT-histoRy-MOdiFiEr
-TEStINg soME sub PRoCeSs FoR MODIfYiNg coMmiT hisTOry
+TEStINg soME sub PRoCeSs FoR MODIfYiNg coMmiT HisTOry